-HOIs in a mechanistic resource competition model
+Simulating a Higher Order Competition Experiment

-A rigorous demonstration of HOIs requires measuring how the focal species’ individual level performance changes in response to increasing densities of each competitor species in isolation—as well as to increasing densities of each combination of competitors.
-This requires an orthogonal response surface design where each competitor density is varied independently of each other competitor (Figure 3).
-For three or more competitors these experimental designs entail a lot of replication and for this reason they are relatively rare.
+A rigorous demonstration of HOIs requires measuring how the focal species’ performance changes in response to increasing densities of each competitor species in isolation, as well as to varying densities of combinations of different competitor species.
+This requires an orthogonal response surface design where each competitor’s density is varied independently of each other species.